 How to Use the Debt-to-Equity Ratio

-So how do you use the debt-to-income ratio in real life and what is a good debt-to-income ratio?
+So how do you use the debt-to-income ratio in real life?
 Analysts and investors generally use the debt-to-income ratio of a company to evaluate how much risk the company has taken on – and how risky it would be to invest in the company.

-If you’re making your own investment decisions, you can always buy mutual funds, index funds or ETFs and engage in passive investing.
-But if you’re interested in day trading or retail investing, you’ll probably engage in some research before buying company stocks (we hope).
-Looking at companies’ debt-to-equity ratios can be part of that research.
+As an investor, you can always buy index funds and engage in passive investing.
+But if you want to try your hand at active or retail investing, you’ll probably engage in some research before buying company stocks (we hope).
+Looking at companies’ debt-to-equity ratios should be part of that research.

 Just like an individual whose debt far outweighs his or her assets, a company with a high debt-to-equity ratio is in a precarious state.
 A high debt-to-equity ratio indicates that a company is primarily financed through debt.
-That can be fine, of course, but it can also lead a company to fold if it can’t meet its debt obligations.
-That’s why a high debt-to-equity ratio can be a red flag for investors.
-In fact, lenders, partners, suppliers and investors may all be turned off by a high debt-to-equity ratio.
+That can be fine, of course, and it’s usually the case for companies in the financial industry.
+But a high number indicates that the company is a higher risk.
+That’s why a high debt-to-equity ratio may be a red flag for investors.
+In fact, it may also turn off lenders, partners and suppliers.

-Sometimes, creditors will impose limits on a company’s debt-to-equity ratio to keep a company from becoming over-leveraged.
+Creditors also use the metric.
+Sometimes, they’ll impose limits on a company’s debt-to-equity ratio to keep a company from becoming over-leveraged.
 A creditor could stipulate in a debt covenant that the company that’s borrowing money must not exceed a certain debt-to-equity ratio.
 That would keep the company from taking on excessive debt and damaging the position of the original creditors.
 Those who invest in and lend money to companies worry that if the company fails, they won’t get their money back after the dust settles.

 If you’re assessing potential investment opportunities, it’s worth taking a look at a company’s debt-to-equity ratio.
 It’s not the only piece of research worth doing, but it does provide important information about how much risk and leverage the company has taken on.
-You can also use the tool to assess financial risk in your own household.
-For help on that front, head over to SmartAsset’s SmartAdvisor matching tool to get paired with a financial professional who can cater his or her strategy to your particular needs.
+To know whether it’s high or low, you should compare it to the debt-to-equity ratio of other companies in the same industry.
+You can also use the metric to assess financial risk in your own household.

 Photo credit: ©iStock.com/poba, ©iStock.com/Hiob, ©iStock.com/FangXiaNuo